Ralph Haben: Committees

 Haben served as the chairman of the House Criminal Justice Committee; when he first began, he was the youngest committee chair in the House at 35.
 He also chaired the Subcommittee on Banks and Banking, as well as serving on the Finance and Taxation, Tourism and Economic Development, and Transportation and Commerce Committees.

 Electoral history

-Harben was first elected to the House in 1972.
+Haben was first elected to the House in 1972.
 That year, he defeated Floyd Price in the Democratic primary, and Republican Don Miller, Jr. in the general election.
 He was re-elected without opposition in 1974 and 1976.
 He only ever lost one election, when he tried to unseat incumbent Democrat Florida Comptroller Gerald Lewis in 1982.
 At the time, it was the most expensive Florida Cabinet race ever run, with over $1.7 million spent.

-Haden had hoped to use the position as a stepping stone to the position of Governor of Florida; he considered taking on many different incumbents, but decided on Lewis, believing him vulnerable.
+Haben had hoped to use the position as a stepping stone to the position of Governor of Florida; he considered taking on many different incumbents, but decided on Lewis, believing him vulnerable.
 He also briefly considered a run for United States Congress and also a switch to the Republican Party to run for their gubernatorial nomination.
 He briefly considered running for governor in the 1986 election, but eventually decided not to.